MarilynFranklin/Colleague/doc/user_stories.md

 Extras
 ------

-11. As a freelancer
+11. As an advanced freelancer
     In order to visualize and schedule dependant projects I want to implement gantt charts

+    1. I want to have dependent projects whose start and end date are determined by the end date of the first project
+    2. I want to be able to change the start / end date of the first project and have the dependent project auto adjust its start / end date

-12. As a freelancer
+12. As a detail oriented freelancer
     In order to manage the details of each project
     I want to add checklists within projects